New Library Catalog

 What happened to WorldCat Local?

-WorldCat Local at watzek.worldcat.org will no longer be available once Primo is implemented.
+WorldCat Local is no longer available.
 Search Primo for resources available at L&C and Summit libraries, and WorldCat for materials held by libraries worldwide.

 Can I still access the classic catalog?